GSA/digitalgov.gov/content/posts/2016-04-15-how-gamification-can-break-down-bureaucracy-and-address-real-world-problems.md

   - United States Navy
 ---

 The world’s toughest challenges require out-of-the-box thinking.
 But how can agencies facilitate intentional, structured collaboration that leads to this thinking?
-Gamification.
-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/04/600-x-415-Gamification-in-business-concept-illustration-Anatolii-Babii-iStock-Thinkstock-462488743.jpg" alt="Gamification in business concept illustration" %}
+Gamification. {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/04/600-x-415-Gamification-in-business-concept-illustration-Anatolii-Babii-iStock-Thinkstock-462488743.jpg" alt="Gamification in business concept illustration" %}

 To address issues ranging from maritime piracy to Naval energy use to 3D printing, the Navy uses gamification via [MMOWGLI](https://portal.mmowgli.nps.edu/game-wiki), the Massive Multiplayer Online Wargame Leveraging the Internet.